Efficiently Vectorized MCMC on Modern Accelerators: Finite State Machines for MCMC

 \subsection{\texttt{sample}-to-FSM conversion}

 At a high-level, we construct the FSM of an MCMC algorithm as follows.
-The states $\mc S = (S_1,...,S_K)$ are chosen as functions which execute contiguous code blocks of the algorithm.
+The states $\mc S = (S_1,...,S_K)$ are chosen as functions $\mc Z \to \mc Z$ which execute contiguous code blocks of the algorithm.
 The boundaries of each code block are delineated by the start and end of any while loops.
 For example, $S_1$ executes all lines of code before the first while loop, $S_2$ executes all lines of code from the beginning of the first while loop body to either the start of the next while loop or the end of the current while loop, and so on.
-The inputs $z \in \mc Z$ are all variables taken as input to each code block. (e.g. current sample $\bm x$, proposal $\bm x'$, log-likelihood $\log p(\bm x)$)\footnote{Whilst we may have that (e.g.) the sample $\bm x \in \bb R^d$, which violates finiteness of $\mc Z$, in practice an MCMC algorithm works using a finite subset of $\bb R^d$ (e.g. 32-bit floating point precision).}, whilst the transition function $\delta$ selects the next code block to run according to the relevant loop condition and the received output $z'$ after executing the current block (e.g. if a while loop starts after the block $S_1$ executes, $\delta$ will check this loop's condition using the output $z' = S_1(z)$).
+The inputs $z \in \mc Z$ are all variables used in each code block. (e.g. current sample $\bm x$, proposal $\bm x'$, log-likelihood $\log p(\bm x)$)\footnote{Typically $\bm x \in \bb R^d$ so $\mc Z$ is not finite.
+However, in practice all samples lie in a finite subset of $\bb R^d$ (e.g. 32-bit floating points).}, whilst the transition function $\delta$ selects the next code block to run according to the relevant loop condition and the received output $z'$ after executing the current block (e.g. if a while loop starts after the block $S_1$ executes, $\delta$ will check this loop's condition using the output $z' = S_1(z)$).
 Below we make this construction procedure more precise for three kinds of \verb|sample| functions which cover all MCMC algorithms considered in the present work: (i) functions with a single while loop, (ii) functions with two sequential while loops, and (iii) functions with two nested while loops.
-Additional details on the construction process are in \cref{app:details}. \\
+An automated construction process for more general programs using a toy language is given in \cref{app:details}.